-RESTORE SETTINGS ON-BOARD MEMORY ON-BOARD MEMORY - USB DRIVE is useful when the be restored from being saved at an earlier time.
-This e settings have been incorrectly changed by an a factory reset, or a firmware update is performed.
-Network Settin gs Network Status HeatNet Online HeatNet control this connection, containing all da boiler.
-If the boil also be sent.
-The HeatNet On Users can log in (www.heatnet.ne historic data.
-The send out email a may require atterners. e is an Internet (over Ethernet) connection between a ol and the Mestek HeatNet Online Web Server.
-Using in, the control board will periodically send messages data to capture the current operational state of the oiler is a master, data from all its member boilers will online server stores this information in a database.
-In to the HeatNet Online Web Site met/heatnet-online.aspx) to view both present and the server also monitors the data in real time and will alerts for faults, warnings, and other conditions that tention.
-The mation, please refer to the LCD Touchscreen me Setup Instruction Manual.
-Password ENABLE PASSWORD NO d access for security, though restoring system the password to the value "AAAAAA"
+C Load Fact pry Calibration CONFIRM BOX If the OK button is pressed, the factory set MINIMUM, IGNITION, and MAXIMUM blower rates will be loaded.
+C Factory Re eset CONFIRM BOX If the OK button is pressed the factory default setting for all menus are loaded.
+This does not include the factory calibration values.
+Save Sett tings SAVE SETTINGS ON-BOARD MEMORY ON-BOARD MEMORY - USB DRIVE The settings can be saved to be restored later.
+This is useful when the settings have been incorrectly changed by an unknown source, a factory reset, or a firmware update is performed.
+Restore S ettings RESTORE SETTINGS ON-BOARD MEMORY ON-BOARD MEMORY - USB DRIVE The settings can be restored from being saved at an earlier time.
+This is useful when the settings have been incorrectly changed by an unknown source, a factory reset, or a firmware update is performed.
+Network Setting gs Network St atus HeatNet Online HeatNet Online is an Internet (over Ethernet) connection between a HeatNet control and the Mestek HeatNet Online Web Server.
+Using this connection, the control board will periodically send messages containing all data to capture the current operational state of the boiler.
+If the boiler is a master, data from all its member boilers will also be sent.
+The HeatNet Online server stores this information in a database.
+Users can log in to the HeatNet Online Web Site (www.heatnet.net/heatnet-online.aspx) to view both present and historic data.
+The server also monitors the data in real time and will send out email alerts for faults, warnings, and other conditions that may require attention.
+For setup information, please refer to the LCD Touchscreen HeatNet Online Setup Instruction Manual.

+Password ENABLE PASSWORD NO Provides a limited defaults will reser d access for security, though restoring system the password to the value "AAAAAA"